hzheng/hzheng.github.com/_posts/2012-02-21-one-pass-for-all-intro.md

 The catch of this approach is I'll be out of luck when away from my own computer.
 Finally, it occurs to me that JavaScript is a better choice than shell scripts in such situation, for the former is more related to browsers and its runtime environment is more available.
+Besides, the process and result of JavaScript execution is neither transmitted in network nor saved in local disk, which guarantees the safety of passwords.
 Therefore, I begin to focus on [bookmarklet] [bookmarklet] way.
 Technically, a bookmarklet is a piece of JavaScript saved as the URL of a bookmark in a browser or as a hyperlink on a web page.
 Unlike a normal bookmark, once clicked a bookmarklet won't take you to another web page.
 Instead, the stored JavaScript code will be executed in the current web page.
-It's unobtrusive, cross-browser, handy, and easy-to-install.
+It's [unobtrusive] [unobtrusive_JavaScript], cross-browser, handy, and easy-to-install.

 To avoid reinventing the wheel, I look up the web to see if anyone else has the same idea.
 It turns out [SuperGenPass] [sgp]